smougie/escape-from-mars/README.md

 - Mysterious space anomaly
 - Moving lift
 - Metal chests
-- Metal chest machine `this machine is creating metal chests, they are mostly placed at the top of level which causes metal box to fall down until hit the floor`
+- Metal chest machine
+`this machine is creating metal chests, they are mostly placed at the top of level which causes metal box to fall down until hit the floor`
+- Squeezer
-- Squeezer `this machine is pushing metal boxes into fire`
+`this machine is pushing metal boxes into fire`

-### Core Mechanics
+### Core Mechanics:
 -`Continue` read current player progress from PlayerPrefs and move player into level section where has possibility to restart already passed level to improve total score
 -`New Game` clear all current game progress and start new game -`Options` each section - Master Volume, Background Volume, SFX Volume - has own slider to adjust and save sound levels in PlayerPrefs